GHarmata/Getting-and-Cleaning-Data-Course-Project/README.md

 Currently, run_analysis.R is in the form of a function with a single optional argument (download).
 To use, run the function in R, then type run_analysis() in the console.
 The preferred options for the download argument are "yes" and "no".
 The only reason to use the download argument would be in an instance in which the user had already downloaded the dataset to the working directory of R.

+Please keep in mind that the resulting data frame contains the means of all the variables (thus containing many means of means) across all subject number-activity type combinations.

 ##### Rationale for modifications to variable names